Welcome to Apisto sites

 Breeding

-I keep them in a tank with loads of Java Moss (Taxiphyllum barbieri) and a few Nannostomus marginatus.
+First time I keept them in a tank with loads of Java Moss (Taxiphyllum barbieri) and a few Nannostomus marginatus.

-They must have spawned (I don't know when or how), as I have seen a few smaller fish (fry).
+They spawned there (I don't know when or how), as I noticed a few smaller fish (fry).

-The group has anyway increased from 2 fishes to at least 9.
+The group increased from 2 fishes to at least 9.